Toll-like receptor 4: Cancer

 Purified LPS also showed potent anti-tumor efficacy as systemic therapeutic agents in several tumor models.
 In the 90's, clinical trials evaluating the intravenous administration of LPS to patients with cancer provided positive results including several cases of disease stabilization and partial responses.
 However, limiting toxicities at doses in the ng/kg range has been reported which are too low to obtain significant antitumor effects.

 Subsequently, detoxified TLR4 agonists (LPS derivatives) have been produced and evaluated in the clinic.
 This includes the MPL, a chemically modified LPS which was the first TLR4 agonist to be approved and commercialized by GSK in 5 human vaccines (HPV, Zoster, Hepatitis B, Malaria, RSV).
-MPL was investigated as an adjuvant for curative anti-tumor vaccines, with the approval of Melacine in Canada for the treatment of patients with malignant melanoma.
+MPL was investigated as an adjuvant for curative anti-tumor vaccines, with the approval of Melacine in Canada for the treatment of patients with melanoma.
 Synthetic LPS derivatives based on dephosphorylated lipid A moiety structures were also developed and confirmed potent adjuvant and antitumor activities as therapeutic agents.
 In particular, the intratumoral administration of Glucopyranosyl Lipid Adjuvant (GLA-SE/G100), a synthetic detoxified analog of lipid A formulated in a stable emulsion, showed anti-tumor immune responses and tumor regression in patients with Merkel cell carcinoma, and potent adjuvant activity in phase 2 trials in combination with pembrolizumab in patients with follicular lymphoma.